PapaSimons/Randy/README.md

 RPI will be vanilla Raspbian-lite with minimal dependencies and basic i2s DAC configurations.

 This will probably be the first non-MPD RPI streamer and very minimalistic at the stage.
-Instead of MPD I am using MPV which is a beast of a video player, but has all the good stuff to put out amazing sound quality as well.
+Instead of [MPD](https://www.musicpd.org/) I am using [MPV](https://mpv.io/) which is a beast of a video player, but has all the good stuff to put out amazing sound quality as well.

 # Collaboration

-If anyone is interested to contribute let me know.
+If anyone is interested to collaborate or contribute let me know.
+This is a fun project with lots of possible enhancements, I'll probably need to do some code cleanup soon :)

 # Starting to use for now: